isene/hyperlist.vim/README.md

   http://isene.me/hyperlist/

-INSTRUCTIONS
+## INSTRUCTIONS
 Use tabs for indentation.

-Use <SPACE> to toggle one fold.
+Use SPACE to toggle one fold.
 Use \0 to \9, \a, \b, \c, \d, \e, \f to show up to 15 levels expanded.

+### Autonumbering and renumbering
-<leader># or <leader>an toggles autonumbering of new items (the previous
-item must be numbered for the next item to be autonumbered).
-An item is indented to the right with <c-t>, adding one level of numbering.
-An item is indented to the left with <c-d>, removing one level of numbering and increasing the number by one.
+\# or \an toggles autonumbering of new items (the previous item must be numbered for the next item to be autonumbered).
+An item is indented to the right with c-t, adding one level of numbering.
+An item is indented to the left with c-d, removing one level of numbering and increasing the number by one.

-To number or renumber a set of items, select them visually (using V in VIM) and press <leader>R. If the items are not previously numbered, they will now be numbered from 1 and onward.
+To number or renumber a set of items, select them visually (using V in VIM) and press \R. If the items are not previously numbered, they will now be numbered from 1 and onward.
 Only items with the same indentation as the first selected line will be numbered.
 If the first item is already numbered (such as 1.2.6), the remaining items within the selection (with the same indentation) will be numbered accordingly (such as 1.2.7, 1.2.8, etc.).

+### Presentation mode
 As a sort of "presentation mode", you can traverse a WOIM list by using g<DOWN> or g<UP> to view only the current line and its ancestors.
-An alternative is <leader><DOWN> and <leader><UP> to open more levels down.
+An alternative is \<DOWN> and \<UP> to open more levels down.

+### Jumping to references
 Use "gr" (without the quotation marks, signifies "Goto Ref") or simply press the "Enter" ("<CR>") key while the cursor is on a HyperList reference to jump to that destination in a HyperList.
 Use "n" after a "gr"